Sewer56/sewer56-archives-nx/docs/Specification/Table-Of-Contents.md

 ### DecompressedBlockOffset

-!!! info "Offset of the decompressed block"
+!!! info "Offset of the start of the file in the decompressed block"

 ### FilePathIndex